A fast and oblivious matrix compression algorithm for Volterra integral operators: Introduction

 \section{Introduction}

 We study the numerical solution of dynamical systems with memory which can be modelled by abstract Volterra integro-differential equations of the form

-Such problems arise in a variety of applications, e.g., in population growth models, anomalous diffusion, option pricing, neural sciences, transparent boundary conditions, wave propagation, field circuit coupling, or the coarse-graining of soft-matter systems; see e.g. \cite{Ama1977,Bru2004,Bru2017a,DES2020,ESS2020,Hag1999,Lub2004,MK2000,Say2016} and the references therein.
-The simplest model problem already sharing the essential difficulties stemming from non-locality of the right hand side in \eqref{eq:integrodiff} is the evaluation of the integral operator
+Such problems arise in a variety of applications, e.g., in anomalous diffusion \cite{MK2000}, neural sciences \cite{Ama1977}, transparent boundary conditions \cite{AGH2000,Hag1999,JG2004,JG2008}, wave propagation \cite{AGH2000,DES2020,Hag1999}, field circuit coupling \cite{ESS2020} and many more, see also \cite{Bru2004,Bru2017a,Lub2004,Say2016} and the references therein.
+The simplest model problem which already shares the essential difficulties stemming from non-locality of the right hand side in \eqref{eq:integrodiff} is the evaluation of the integral operator

 with kernel function $k$, data $f$, and result function $y$.
 Let us emphasize that, in order to allow the application in the context of integro-differential problems \eqref{eq:integrodiff}, the parameter-dependent integrals \eqref{eq:integral} have to be evaluated in an \emph{evolutionary} manner, i.e., for successively increasing time.
+The results obtained for \eqref{eq:integral} then quite naturally extend to \eqref{eq:integrodiff}.
+We hence focus on the evaluation of Volterra integral operators \eqref{eq:integral} in the following and return to more general problems in \Cref{sec:numerics}.